estyxx/madedotcom.github.io/posts/2022-10-24-using-atlassian-assets-with-okta-workflows-for-asset-management.md

 Then we take 'objectKey' from the input and remove the prefix, eg PD-12345 beccomes 12345.

-Then we use a concatenate card to make a URL for the object we are modiying.
+Then we use a concatenate card to make a URL for the object we are modifying.
 If the flow input variable 'mode' is 'ACTIVE' then we set the object status attribute as 'ACTIVE' using the value of 15 for our attribute.
 Note: You will need to modify the 'API Connector Put' card to use your Atlassian Assets connector you setup earlier in the